zdrgeo/bulk-data-collector/readme.md

 ## Overview

 In telecom industry, CWMP (or TR-069) is a widely adopted protocol - one of the best options for the ISPs to manage sometimes millions of devices remotely.
 There are two main players in this protocol - the CPE (Customer Premises Equipment) devices and the ACS (Auto-Configuration Server) server that controls them.
 Being SOAP-based the protocol does a very good job at controlling the devices remotely, but presents challenges when it comes to collecting large amounts of telemetry data from the devices.
 To address this, an extension to the protocol exists that allows you to use a separate endpoint where the devices periodically submit bulk data reports containing the values of the device parameters in CSV or JSON format.
-In addition to the more efficient format, this completely decouples the telemetry data plane from the data plane which the ACS uses to control the CPEs. **This means you have more options where to send the telemetry.** Instead of sending it to the ACS (or to a built-in component of the ACS solution resposible for this) you can choose to send it to a dedicated analytics or telemetry platform.
+In addition to the more efficient format, this completely decouples the telemetry data plane from the data plane used by the ACS to control the CPEs. **This means you have more options where to send the telemetry.** Instead of sending it to the ACS (or to a built-in component of the ACS solution resposible for this) you can choose to send it to a dedicated analytics or telemetry platform.
 These platforms are often more scalable and have more advanced capabilities than the ACS solution can offer.
 This repo explores a few such options.

 - [Azure Event Hubs](#azure-event-hubs)
 - [Open Telemetry](#open-telemetry)